End of the Line: The Women of Standing Rock

 Set during the Standing Rock protests of 2015, this intimate documentary follows four women: Sky Roosevelt-Morris, Wašté Win Young, Phyllis Young, and LaDonna Brave Bull Allard.
 In the process of protesting the Dakota Access Oil Pipeline, their identities and thoughts on leadership are transformed.
 Featuring interviews and footage from the protests, End of the Line explores the rise of indigenous and feminine power during one of the great political events of the 21st century.
-Introduction by Dr. Adriana Greci Green (UVA)
+Introduction by Dr. Adriana Greci Green (VAFF)

 Supported by Piedmont Environmental Council and UVA Division for Diversity, Equity, and Inclusion